Macrometacorp/docs/docs/cep/reference/extensions/execution/edge-functions.md

 The `fx` extension provides access to _edge functions_.

-Edge function allows you to execute code in response to events/requests without the complex infrastructure typically associated with building and launching microservices applications.
+Edge functions allow you to execute code in response to events/requests without the complex infrastructure typically associated with building and launching microservices applications.

 ## Syntax